Turbulent Boundary Layer Simulator Back

 $$\frac{\delta_{99}}{x} = 5.0\,Re_x^{-1/2}, \qquad C_f = 0.664\,Re_x^{-1/2}$$

-Shape factor H = δ*/θ ≈ 1.28 (turbulent) and ≈ 2.59 (Blasius laminar).
-For the same Re_x, the turbulent Cf is several times larger, which is the essence of turbulent skin friction.
+Shape factor H = δ*/θ ≈ 1.28 (turbulent), ≈ 2.59 (laminar Blasius).
+At the same Re_x the turbulent Cf is several times larger — that is the essence of turbulent skin-friction drag.

 What is the Turbulent Boundary Layer Simulator